hydro-sdk/hydro-sdk.io/blog/2021-04-03-expressing-inexpressible-constant-values.md

 I wrote previously about the past and future of [Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) [here](https://chgibb.github.io/one-year-of-hydro-sdk/).

 Structured Wrapper and Interface generator for Dart (SWID) is a component of Hydro-SDK supporting goals 1 and 4.
-SWID takes as input a Dart package (like `package:flutter`) and produces as output Typescript files representing the input Dart package's public API and Dart files to allow for gluing Typescript code written against that API together into a host app that can be run on Hydro-SDK's Common Flutter Runtime (CFR).
+SWID takes as input a Dart package (like `package:flutter`) and produces as output TypeScript files representing the input Dart package's public API and Dart files to allow for gluing TypeScript code written against that API together into a host app that can be run on Hydro-SDK's Common Flutter Runtime (CFR).
 This process is referred to as "language projection".

-Representing Dart constructs in Typescript has come with many challenges.
+Representing Dart constructs in TypeScript has come with many challenges.
 One recently encountered is how to express constant values which are composed of private symbols.

 Every Flutter programmer should be familiar with the concept of `const` in Dart.
 It’s used perhaps most prolifically in Flutter’s Material and Cupertino design icons APIs.
 For instance, the `Icons` class in Flutter’s `material` library contains thousands of static fields that appear like the following which represents the "directions boat" material design icon:
 ```dart